reggieofarrell/wp-env-sync/README.md

 `composer require reggieofarrell/wp-env-sync`

 ## __Usage__
-1. Setup your .env.wpenvsync file (see below)
+1. Setup your .env.wpenvsync file (see below) in the WP root directory
+2. In a `wp-env-sync` directory within the WP root directory...
-2. Add any necessary additional rsync exclues not already in wp-env-sync.sh for this environment (typically files or folders for your WP project that are in version control) to a file named additional-rsync-excludes.txt or (additional-rsync-excludes-staging.txt or additional-rsync-excludes-local.txt if you need different excludes per environment) depending on the environment type
+   - Add any necessary additional rsync exclues not already in wp-env-sync.sh for this environment (typically files or folders for your WP project that are in version control) to a file named additional-rsync-excludes.txt or (additional-rsync-excludes-staging.txt or additional-rsync-excludes-local.txt if you need different excludes per environment) depending on the environment type
-3. Add any additional shell commands to run at the end of the script to a file name wp-env-sync-ext-local.sh or wp-env-sync-ext-staging.sh depending on the environment type
+   - Add any additional shell commands to run at the end of the script to a file name wp-env-sync-ext-local.sh or wp-env-sync-ext-staging.sh depending on the environment type
-4. Run script (`bash wp-env-sync.sh`)
+3. Run script (`bash wp-env-sync.sh`)
-5. You may want to create your own script that calls `wp-env-sync.sh` with the correct options for your use case already added.
+4. You may want to create your own script that calls `wp-env-sync.sh` with the correct options for your use case already added.

 ### __options__